stemkiosk/stemkiosk/README.md

 * Vi is almost always installed on Linux and BSD boxes.
 * Vi is often included with Busybox.
 * Vi and Vim are installed with OSX.
-* Vi and Vim are installed by default with many :ref:`Linux Distributions`
+* Vi and Vim are installed by default on many Linux Distributions.
 * Vim runs in a terminal, over SSH, and with a GUI window manager (Gvim, Macvim)
 * Vim configuration is written in the vim language.